ObadaElSharbatly/API-project/README.md

   * Design different background images fit's with [PostNL](https://www.postnl.nl/en/) website style and make it change with temperature.
   * Make special design for mobile like aside menu.
   * Show the location of user on the Map.
+  * User can change the time to know the weather during the day.